ukwa/webarchive-discovery/README.md

 WARC Discovery
 ==============

-These are the components we use to index our WARC files and make the contents discoverable.
+These are the components we use to data-mine and index our ARC and WARC files and make the contents explorable and discoverable.

 Structure
 ---------